 But this unfortunate (yet completely understandable) lack of legal knowledge in the industry doesn’t change the fact that millions of construction contracts are signed each and every year by people who probably don’t always know exactly what the terms of the contract mean.

 Table of Contents

-In layman’s terms, a “Pay-When-Paid” clause is the prime contractor informing the subcontractor that they will pay them once they receive payment from their customer (usually the property owner, but can also be the developer).
-Similarly, a “Pay-If-Paid” clause is the prime contractor informing the subcontractor that they’ll get paid if (and only if!) the prime gets paid first.
+In layman’s terms, a “pay-when-paid” clause is the prime contractor informing the subcontractor that they will pay them after they receive payment from their customer.
+That is usually the property owner, but can also be the developer.
+Similarly, a “Pay-If-Paid” clause is the prime contractor informing the subcontractor that they’ll get paid if – and only if! – the prime gets paid first.

 Though the actual language used in the contract might be a little more complicated, the meaning of these two clauses is really this simple.
-They’re both used as a method for the prime contractor to reduce their payment risk — basically, these clauses are the prime contractor’s attempted way of saying “if I don’t get paid, then no one gets paid!”
+They’re both used as a method for the prime contractor to reduce their payment risk.
+Basically, these clauses are the GC’s attempt to say “If I don’t get paid, then no one gets paid!”

-There are a few states where “Pay-If-Paid” clauses are unenforceable — this includes such major states as California, New York, and Ohio.
+There are a few states where “Pay-If-Paid” clauses are unenforceable — this includes such major states as California, and New York.
 There are far more states where “Pay-When-Paid” clauses are allowed, but only as a timing mechanism (as described above).

 Therefore, in the states where “Pay-When-Paid” clauses are enforceable as timing mechanisms, the prime contractor can use the clause as a justification for delaying payment to the subcontractor, but cannot use the clause as a justification to avoid paying the subcontractor altogether, no matter what happened with the payment from the project owner.

 Learn more about the difference between pay-if or pay-when provisions — and why they matter.

 Signing a construction contract?
 Make sure you check out Levelset’s Construction Contract Review Checklist — What to Look for When Reviewing a Contract.